lakeraai/chainguard/README.md

 ## Quickstart

-The easiest way to secure your LangChain LLM agents is to use the `get_secured_llm()` method of `LakeraChainGuard` to create a secured LLM subclass that you can initialize your agent with.
+The easiest way to secure your LangChain LLM agents is to use the `get_guarded_llm()` method of `LakeraChainGuard` to create a secured LLM subclass that you can initialize your agent with.

 1. Obtain a [Lakera Guard API key](https://platform.lakera.ai/account/api-keys)
 2. Install the `lakera_chainguard` package